ningyu1991/ArtificialGANFingerprints/README.md

   --fingerprint_size 100
   ```
   where
   - `output_dir` contains detected fingerprint sequence for each image in `detected_fingerprints.txt`.
-Bitwise detection accuracy is reported in the terminal.
+Bitwise detection accuracy is displayed in the terminal.

+## Generative models trained on fingerprinted datasets